osa-ora/apim-3scale-demo/README.md

   or better use the GitOps approach as per the file: 3scale/active-docs.yaml But you need to change one line related the active docs location in the Apicure Registry:
-  Get the Route URL of the Registry fron OpenShift Console:
+  Get the Route URL of the Registry from OpenShift Console:

   <img width="747" alt="Screenshot 2024-10-04 at 9 18 49 PM" src="https://github.com/user-attachments/assets/f6e4a19b-255a-4d3c-b593-b6a24fb731c8">